 Neoplasms are either benign or malignant.
 Benign neoplasms (tumours) grow more slowly and usually are surrounded by a fibrous capsule.
 The benign tumour does not usually invade the surrounding tissue and tends not metastasise (spread through the body).

 Malignant neoplasms (carcinomas) are not surrounded by a fibrous capsule they grow rapidly and spread into the surrounding tissue.
+A malignant neoplasm has secondary growths and usually a necrotic centre.
+When the blood supply is insufficient to sustain cell growth the centre of the tumour will die (necrosis) as in the second picture and clumps of cells will search for alternative blood supply.

 Malignant tumours invariable metastasise and spread through the blood stream and grow in other organs.
 The “filter organs” the liver, kidneys and lungs are most often impacted by malignant neoplasms.

 These tumours are not a food safety issue but affect the wholesomeness of the product and for that reason if the tumour is localised only the affect tissue is condemned.
 However, if there are signs of metastasise then the whole carcase is condemned.